keirastanley/trivia-game/README.md

 The player names are "Player 1" and "Player 2" by default.
 If desired, players can type their name into the input box and upon clicking the "OK" button those names are displayed on the screen and also saved into variables that are used in gameply (e.g. "Player Name", it's your turn / Well done "Player Name", you won!").
 The buttons and input box disappear once the user has entered their name.

 #### Questions
 The trivia game takes its questions from an API (https://opentdb.com/api.php), loops through the data and pushes the questions to an array called "questions".
-This step allows for the user to specify which questions they would like to be excluded from the game (for example I have eliminated true or false questions to prevent issues with the 4-button design, as well as questions about video games / anime / manga to make the game more accessible to my parents who helped me do most of the gameplay testing!)
+This step allowed me to specify which questions I would like to be excluded from the game (for example I have eliminated true or false questions to prevent issues with the 4-button design, as well as questions about video games / anime / manga to make the game more accessible to my parents who helped me do most of the gameplay testing.)

         //Only include multiple choice questions
         if (data.results[i].type == "multiple"){